GreenPlanetGames/coasterdexparks/README.md

 License:

-The majority of Data was Sourced from Wikipedia and Coasterpedia.
+The majority of Data was Sourced from Wikipedia and Coasterpedia (other sources include: Park and Manufacturer Statistics).
 That data is under CC BY-SA 4.0.

 This Data is also licensed Under CC BY-SA 4.0.